oxc-project/oxc-project.github.io/src/docs/contribute/development.md

 If you have not yet installed Rust, follow [the official instruction](https://www.rust-lang.org/tools/install) and install Rust.

-After installing Rust, run the following command at the project root:
+After installing Rust, run the following command on the project root:

 ```bash
 rustup show